 Though Rebecca left Excel a little over a year ago, the charter school is never too far from her mind.
 She remains involved as their “biggest cheerleader, no matter where I am.”
 Looking back on her time there, she says: “I miss the energy you get when you are in a school building.
 Whether it’s being able to greet kids as you arrive in the morning and getting a handshake from them or overhearing an incredible lesson outside your doorway.
 There’s nothing better and it’s so hard to replicate the enthusiasm and energy that comes from being around bright kids who love learning.”

-Rebecca also continues to support the work of aspiring charter school founders through her membership on the BES Board, having received the invitation last year from her mentors Linda and Sue.
+Rebecca also continues to support the work of aspiring charter school founders through her membership on the BES Board.
 Reflecting on her excitement to join the board, Rebecca says: “I believe so tremendously in the work that BES does.
 I’ve seen it directly through Excel and then indirectly through the range of BES schools operating around the country.”